 You will receive an email to your student account from the university with a link to take the exam.
 The exam consists of approximately 80 questions and may take between 1.5-2 hrs.
-The full 30 points will be allotted to students for participation.

 Grading Scale

 Note the C, D, and F Ranges Especially